Healthdirect Free Australian health advice you can count on.

 Receiving a diagnosis of cancer can be overwhelming.
 There are many organisations that can provide you with information and support:

 • Call Cancer Council on 13 11 20 between 9am and 5pm Monday to Friday.
-Cancer Council offers confidential information and support services to people living with cancer, their friends, families and healthcare professionals.
+Cancer Council offers confidential information and support services for people living with cancer, their friends, families and healthcare professionals.

 • The Cancer Australia website offers a publication-and-resource library which can be accessed for free.
 The library contains factsheets about cancer, evidence-based resources, cancer screening programs and cancer treatment.